top of page

 I have the most perfect smiley face scar on my arm.
 I almost hope it remains on my arm to remind me to slow down, to appreciate life, and, to smile A LOT.

-As the wound grew and began to sink I decided I better make sure exactly what was going on in my body, so, I visited my Meridian Stress Assessor,
+As the wound grew and began to sink, I decided I better make sure exactly what was going on in my body, so, I visited my Meridian Stress Assessor, Lynn Deen.

-As the pain and the wound site got bigger and more painful my "whole body symptoms" also got worse; nausea, heart palpitations, metallic taste in my mouth.
-Knowing that the venom had gone sustemic, it was difficult not to worry about my fate, but, I simply prayed and practiced deep breathing, and then prayed
+As the pain and the wound site got bigger and more painful my "whole body symptoms" also got worse, nausea, heart palpitations, metallic taste in my mouth.
+Knowing that the venom had gone systemic, it was difficult not to worry about my fate, but I simply prayed and practiced deep breathing, and then prayed

 I figured if someone from the other side of the earth could see into Christopher's kitchen to help him find the little brown bottle on his medicine cabinet shelf, I would be fine, I would be fine, I would be fine...